dsanson/slides/talks/iad.md

 > .highlight-current-green fragment-index="1"}, in all
 > these sayings, that Zayd is standing, or that ʿAmran is running, or that
 > Bread is beneficial, and this applies to all other declaratives.

+1. [When I declare, '"Zayd is standing" is a declarative', I do not declare 'Zayd is standing'.]{.fragment .highlight-current-green fragment-index=1}
+2. Likewise in other cases.
+3. So, [when a declarative is made the declared-about of another declarative, it exits from being a declarative.]{data-id=1}

+## Declaring makes the declarative

+-   Ibn ʿAdī here makes the standard Aristotelian assumption that what makes a saying a declarative---the glue that binds words into a truth-apt representation---is the act of declaring.

+-   For example, in *al Qiyas* V 236, Avicenna discusses the status of propositions that are parts of conditionals:

+    > \[When\] a condition is \[stated\], each of two parts will no longer
+    > be a proposition (*qaddiya*).

+-   So, he goes on to say, they are neither true nor false, and so cannot be assented to or doubted.

+-   The Aristotelian reasons for thinking that propositions, when made parts of a conditional, lose their status as propositions, equally support Ibn ʿAdī's claim that declaratives, when quoted, lose their status as declaratives.

 ## A Davidsonian thought about quotation